ishantt009/Jaat-Bot-v10/replit.md

 ## Overview

-A Python-based Discord bot built with the discord.py library featuring basic command handling, event management, and message processing capabilities.
-The bot provides essential functionality including ping commands, help systems, welcome messages, and comprehensive logging.
-The architecture follows a modular design pattern separating configuration, commands, events, and main application logic into distinct modules.
+A Python-based Discord bot built with the discord.py library featuring comprehensive command handling, event management, and server management capabilities.
+The bot provides extensive functionality including server cloning, moderation tools, mass messaging, giveaways, role management, AI chat integration, and more.
+The architecture follows a modular cog-based design pattern with each feature organized into separate cogs for maintainability.

 ## User Preferences